-"He poured some of the anointing oil upon Aharon's head and anointed him, to sanctify him."
+"He poured from the oil of anointment upon Aharon's head, and he anointed him to sanctify him."
 (8:12)

 Moshe was not a kohen, yet he was able to confer the priesthood upon Aharon.
 Thus, Moshe was able to impart a degree of holiness to Aharon that he himself did not even possess.
 This was possible because Moshe was not acting on his own, but as G-d's agent.